albertodonato/query-exporter/README.rst

 use.
 Note that the image expects the file to be available as ``/config.yaml`` in the container.

+In case you want to support other ODBC version simply build the image using --build-arg VERSION_NUMBER: docker build --build-arg ODBC_DRIVER_VERSION=17

 The image has support for connecting the following databases:

 - PostgreSQL (``postgresql://``)